chillKB/is-this-good/KITS.md

   - Likewise, if the layout JSON hasn’t been merged to the-via yet, then you will need to take the .json layout file that the vendor provides, and side-load that into VIA Configurator.
 It’s one more step, it’s not the worst thing in the world..
 - Best: Out-of-the-box QMK + VIA/VIAL support
   - You can compile it!
 You can adjust your keymaps and flash!
 You can enable features not included in the shipped firmware or binary!
 Wow!

+### Claims for QMK/VIA support with Wireless

+For the known future, there are no wireless chips that provide a firmware support stack whose licenses are compatible with QMK, which is licensed under GPL.
+For this reason, the QMK maintainers refuse to merge support for boards that run QMK on one MCU and offload wireless connections to a separate chip.
+The downstream effect of this is that
+* the source code for your keyboard's firmware is probably not going to be easily findable
+  * this means you won't be able to get any reasonable support for updates or firmware modification outside of what VIA provides
+* the keyboard layout JSON will not be merged into VIA
+  * (with the exception of Keychrons because their users are... well... you know...)
+* which means you'll be forced to side-load the layout JSON into VIA, which means you have to find the JSON on your own.
+If that file's in a private discord server, or a website that will go down in a couple of years after the vendor moves on, you may be SOL.
+* the battery life of these boards is awful in comparison to something that is only powered by a single chip, like an NRF, and thus requires a massive battery to power them for longer than a single digit number of hours.

 ## Switch orientation